Mattress & Upholstery

 Clean all visible mattress stains

 Now comes the tough part.
-Years of use inevitably leaves its mark on the fabric and accidents happen constantly, often giving us little chance to react on time.
+Years of use inevitably leave their mark on the fabric and accidents happen constantly, often giving us little chance to react on time.
 Still, there is no point in wondering when the cat peed on the bed or what that brown spot you’ve never seen before is.
-Better put your gloves on and give some of the stain removal solutions below a try!
+Better put your gloves on and give some of the stain-removal solutions below a try!

 Urine